Can you fast track construction? Is it safe?

 We contend that if we can eliminate the risk with the right team and follow the right processes, our clients can safely fast track the project.
 This way, we do not loose momentum, our clients enjoy the benefits of lower carrying cost, and construction can start immediately after the construction drawings are complete.

 Follow these steps during final drawings to move fast, but not too fast:

 - The Owner releases the Team with a conditional letter of intent.
 The conditions on a high level are the Owner will release a percentage of the construction budget at an agreed upon price for the Team to finalize the design and pre-construction work with the goal to be ready to start physical construction when permits are ready.

 - Work on pre-construction tasks simultaneously:

 - The Architect will work with consultants to coordinate the final design to issue for permit.

 - The Interior Designer will work with the client to convert allowance to selections then coordinate the selections in the final drawings with the architect.

 - The Owner will work directly with contracted vendors or consultants to finalize decisions.

-- As the project is being permitted, The Architect will continue to work with the client on the building interior to design and approve interior elevations and finish locations as the project is being permitted.
+- As the project is being permitted, The Architect will continue to work with the Owner on the building interior to design and approve interior elevations and finish locations as the project is being permitted.

 - Incorporate all the pre-construction task information into one set of drawings.

 - Don’t actually start construction until all selections are made; long-lead items are coordinated with the schedule for order; and the Owner and General Contractor or Construction Manager have agreed to a final contract price.
 Even if you have a permit in hand, do not start until all milestone items are complete.